-Heart Attack is a leading cause of death in India both across rural & urban populations.
 Every minute 4 people die of heart attack between the 30-50 age group.
 Cardiovascular Diseases, especially coronary artery disease is an epidemic in India, it tends to happen at an earlier age than in western countries.
 In this article, we'll explore how to avoid heart attack, how it occurs, symptoms of it, and prevention strategies.

 The deposit of fat in the blood vessels leads to a build-up of plaque in the arteries that supply blood to the heart.
 This build-up of plaque is also known as atherosclerosis.
 Atherosclerosis is caused by high cholesterol, high blood pressure, smoking, obesity & inflammation; this process goes through your entire body & usually starts in the teenage.
 Over time the build-up of plaque narrows the arteries & completely blocks them, which leads to heart attack or stroke.